ake-persson/pepa/doc/pepa.1.md

 -j, --json
 :   Print configuration as JSON instead of YAML.

--h, --host
+-r, --resource
+:   Resource to generate configuration for.

+-k, --key
-:   Host to generate configuration for.
+:   Resource Key to generate configuration for.

 -D, --daemonize
 :   Daemonize and run as a REST API